frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/stock/item.md

 ### 3.11 Supplier Details

 * **Delivered by Supplier (Drop Ship)**: If the item is delivered directly by the supplier to the customer, tick this checkbox.
 Read more [here](/docs/user/manual/en/selling/articles/drop-shipping).
-* **Manufacturer:** Select the Manufacturer who manufactured this item.
-* **Manufacturer Part Number:** Enter the manufacturer part number that the manufacturer has assigned to this item.
 * **Supplier Codes:** Track Item Code defined by the Suppliers for this Item.
 In the Purchase transactions, on selecting an Item, a Supplier Part No. will be fetched as well for the Supplier's reference.
 You can read more about it [here](/docs/user/manual/en/buying/articles/maintaining-suppliers-part-no-in-item).

   ![Item Supplier Details](/docs/assets/img/stock/item-supplier.png)